Skip to main content

 Efficient and representative strategies

-Unsustainable agricultural practices are major drivers affecting habitat and species diversity in agricultural landscapes of the EU.
-However, peatland, grassland, and species associated with agriculture are of most concern.
-The ongoing negative impacts of unsustainable agricultural practices emphasize the need for a fully integrated approach between the EU 2030 Biodiversity and Farm to Fork Strategies.
+Unsustainable agricultural practices are the main factors affecting habitat and species diversity in the EU's agricultural landscapes.
+However, peatlands, grasslands, and species associated with agriculture are of greatest concern.
+The ongoing negative impacts of unsustainable farming practices highlight the need for a fully integrated approach between the EU 2030 Biodiversity Strategy and the Farm to Fork Strategy.

 Objectives

-The aim of the project is to provide recommendations for adapted management practices and thus to strengthen biodiversity on farms internationally as well as to support the development of the EU biodiversity policies.
+The goal is to provide recommendations for adapted management practices, strengthen biodiversity on farms internationally, and support the development of EU biodiversity policies.

 Work packages